ddevaraibm/pricing/standard_account.md

 ## Participating in the Standard Account Limited Release
 {: #lgainvitation}
 You can ask a friend with a Standard account for an invite or reach out to our sales team at sales@bluemix.net.
 We would love to have you try it out!

-If you receive an invitation from a friend or from Bluemix seller, your exclusive invite is sent to the email address you provide.
-When you receive the invite, complete the instructions in the email to register for the Standard account.